Faith musings from the seat of a forklift.

 Sexual assault doesn’t necessarily require any form of penetration.
 Being groped by another person, when it is unwanted, is still a form of sexual assault.
 That is what happened to me.
 I reported it to an on-duty second class petty officer, who told me in no uncertain terms to not say anything.
 Eventually, the stress got to me and I opened my mouth.
 This caused a fire-storm, my division officer (an angry warrant office who made it clear to me that he didn’t like me when he first reported aboard) ordered a cover-up.
 Suffice to say, my assailant got to walk free.
 From then on, I was incapable of doing my job without fear.
 Eventually, the stress got to a point where I had to seek out help.
 This lead to my reenlistment being blocked and my being discharged.
 I soon returned to my home state, broken and on the verge of suicide.

 Now I know what some people may say.
 Ideas about being a Christian and how suicide is an unforgivable sin are the first things I hear.
 That is not something you should tell somebody who wants to end their life.
 What they really need is somebody who is willing to listen.
 For the first few years, after I got out of the Navy, that was the one thing I didn’t have.
-Nobody wanted to hear and were dismissive, which only made matters worse.
+Nobody wanted to hear and were, and still are, dismissive, which only made matters worse.
 I really don’t know how I managed to live through that period, a period in which I lost my faith, especially given how many times I got close to taking the final plunge and hanging myself.

 I have spent the last twenty years of my life hating the holiday season.
 I put on a happy face, but it is a lie.
 Inside, I am miserable and angry.
 I struggle to maintain my composure during this time of year.
 I either want to hide in a corner and cry, or I want to end it all.
 However, I do my best to carry on, especially in light of my being married and having two children.
 I don’t know how many times I have had to call the veteran crisis line, feeling like everything is hopeless.
 Yes, for me, the holidays suck.